ESIPFed/data-help-desk/docs/content/working_with_data.md

 ---
 layout: page
-title: Working with data
+title: Content - Working with data
 parent: Content for a data help desk
 nav_order: 3
 has_toc: false
 ---

-# Equip Users With Knowledge About Working With Data
+# Content: Working With Data

 Effective data management involves planning how data will be collected, labeled, stored, analyzed, and shared.
 Without proper data management, researchers risk